Beatmania IIDX 23: Copula: Rainbow Tickets and Pulaco Tickets

 Rainbow Tickets is a Paseli-Purchasable Item (similar to Pendual's Time Hourglass) which was available on November 26, 2015.
-The effect of this ticket would temporarily unlock any locked songs in Pendual and Copula (with the exception of some songs), and the Leggendaria folder songs (which were otherwise only available in the Extra Stage in Paseli pay mode) for only one session of gameplay.
+The effect of this ticket would temporarily unlock any locked songs in Pendual and Copula (except for some songs), and the Leggendaria folder songs (which were otherwise only available in the Extra Stage in Paseli pay mode) for only one session of gameplay.
 Tickets also gave boosts to unlocks when used in any Unlocking events.
 Note that the Rainbow Tickets will not work on any past unlock event songs from tricoro and SPADA, as these songs are regularly unlocked.
 Rainbow Tickets have a validity of 60 days upon purchase.
-The tickets would all be sold out on October 19, 2016, and expired on October 26, 2016.
+The tickets would all be sold out on October 19, 2016, and would expire on October 26, 2016.

-In an update on February 3, 2016, most of the unlocks from Pendual (excluding two Floor Infectikn songs, five songs from previous unlock events (which must be unlocked on Expert mode), and all 17 Leggendaria Charts) can be unlocked by purchasing the charts (either all-at-once, or individually) on the Pulaco Ticket store using Pulas (the in-game currency similar to Dellars and Fricos).
+In an update on February 3, 2016, most of the unlocks from Pendual (excluding two Floor Infectikn songs, five songs from previous unlock events (which must be unlocked on Expert mode), and all 17 Leggendaria Charts) can be unlocked by purchasing the charts (either all at once, or individually) on the Pulaco Ticket store using Pulas (the in-game currency similar to Dellars and Fricos).
 The Pulaco tickets function the same way as unlocking using Angel Cards from tricoro and the Sunlight Holograms from Pendual.

 Season Line

-Season Line is the Extra Stage system which debuted on November 19, 2015, in which players must clear the songs through the first three stages in the game to access the songs.
+Season Line is the Extra Stage system, which debuted on November 19, 2015, in which players must clear the songs through the first three stages in the game to access the songs.
 Each of the Season Line songs is based on a seasonal theme.
-Unlike the past Extra Stage Systems, there are no specific song conditions in which players have to play for unlocking.
+Unlike the past Extra Stage Systems, there are no specific song conditions for players to play to unlock.
 The six Songs and their respective Season Lines were: